-Several departments cooperate to provide a program of speakers that focus on topics in the health care fields.
+Several programs cooperate to provide a program of speakers that focus on topics in the health care fields.
 Seminars are open to the public.
 Students receive one credit for attendance at 80 percent of the semester's talks and produce several short writing assignments.
 Course content varies from term to term.
-Graded Offered fall Pass/Fail.
+Graded Pass/Fail.
+Offered fall